lionxcr/satoshi-ai/README.md

    export PYTORCH_CUDA_ALLOC_CONF=expandable_segments:True
    ```
 3. Reduce batch size by editing the script
 4. If persistently out of memory, reduce the model's quantization settings or try a smaller model

+### API Connection Issues

+If the API server fails to connect to OpenAI:

+1. Verify your OpenAI API key in the `.env` file
+2. Check internet connectivity
+3. Set a higher timeout value in the API code
+4. The system will fall back to using only the fine-tuned model if OpenAI is unavailable